openbraininstitute/MultiscaleRun/README.md

 - build `libsonatareport`
 - build the correct `neurodamus-models`
 - call `pip install -e .` for development
-- create the test folder `tiny_CI_test`
-- fill it with the necessary data

 If a folder is present (`libsonatareport`, `neurodamus-models`, `venv`) the script skips that installation step assuming that is already done.
 If any of the folders are missing, the script redoes the setup.